-The role of the Visual Art Department at Amesbury School is to provide a place where children can learn to draw, paint, print, work in textiles, work collaboratively, design, imagine, discuss, review, improve, develop and achieve personal bests in the work that they do.
+The role of the Visual Art Department at Amesbury School is to provide a place where children can learn to draw, paint, print, work in textiles and ceramics, work collaboratively, design, imagine, discuss, review, improve, develop and achieve personal bests in the work that they do.
 We aim to offer as many opportunities as possible for children to experience different techniques and methodologies, and to be able to explore Art in the classroom and beyond.

 Central to the philosophy of the Visual Arts Department is the enjoyment and sense of personal fulfilment our students experience from engaging in the subject.
 We aim to help them to find avenues for their talents to prosper and confidence to increase.

 We see Visual Art as an important subject with the potential to be the basis for future careers as well as the possibility of providing a space for children to express themselves effectively within the school context.

 To enhance our learning we visit museums, galleries and sites of particular interest.
 We also have many inspiring opportunities to work with visiting artists and creative professionals who come to school to support developing project work throughout the year.

 Visual Art offers regular Co-Curricular support for students building Scholarship Portfolios.
 There are further long and short-term co-curricular activities available throughout the year.